script3/soroban-fixed-point-math/README.md

-# fixed-point-math
+# soroban-fixed-point-math
-A light fixed-point math library for Rust.
-Written specifically to be used in [Soroban](https://soroban.stellar.org/) and other WASM based blockchain environments.
+A fixed-point math library for Soroban smart contacts.

 ## Safety
 This is **experimental software** and is provided on an "as is" and "as available" basis.